sagrd/sagrd.github.io/_posts/2024-01-26-solving-8-puzzle-problem-a-journey-through-search-algorithms.md

 ## Conclusion

 Solving the 8-puzzle problem provides an excellent opportunity to explore different search algorithms and their implementations.
 The simplified Python code provided gives a practical look at BFS, DFS, and A-Star Search, showcasing the versatility of these techniques in solving combinatorial search problems.
 Understanding these algorithms and their trade-offs is fundamental in the field of artificial intelligence and problem-solving.
-The ability to choose and implement appropriate search strategies is a valuable skill for tackling a variety of computational challenges.